msyamkumar/cs220-f20-projects/lab-p4/README.md

 ## Learning the API

-First download [`project.py`](https://github.com/msyamkumar/cs220-f20-projects/blob/master/p4/project.py) and [`pokemon_stats.csv`](https://github.com/msyamkumar/cs220-f20-projects/blob/master/p4/pokemon_stats.csv) to a `lab4` directory.
+First click [`project.py`](https://github.com/msyamkumar/cs220-f20-projects/blob/master/p4/project.py) and [`pokemon_stats.csv`](https://github.com/msyamkumar/cs220-f20-projects/blob/master/p4/pokemon_stats.csv) to download files to a `lab4` directory.
 All the data that we need for P4 is stored in `pokemon_stats.csv`.
 Open it with Microsoft Excel or any other Spreadsheet software, and take a look at it.
 You will see a list of Pokémon along with certain statistics for each of those Pokémon.
 Each Pokémon comes from a certain 'Region', and has one or two 'Types'.
 A Pokémon with only one Type has 'None' as its value for 'Type 2'.
 Moreover, each Pokémon has six other statistics, namely:

 1. HP (short for Hit Points)
 2. Attack (short for Physical Attack)